-This is the first instalment of an interview series I hope to continue bi-weekly, where I interview up and coming artists, writers, musicians, poets (anything creative related) and delve into their mind a little bit so we can speak about their mental health.
+This is the first instalment of an interview series I hope to continue when the time becomes available, where I interview up and coming artists, writers, musicians, poets (anything creative related) and delve into their mind a little bit so we can speak about their mental health.
 How they cope with it and how their artistry copes alongside it.

 I spoke to Lucy DK about her music and her mental health:

 So you’re an RnB artist?
 How long have you been making music for?

 So I started writing songs when I was about 14, I was always into music but my early days it was very Taylor Swifty with my guitar and it wasn’t until uni that I started recording and working with a lot of hip hop and RnB artists that I really started developing my sound in that time period.
 It’s been a while but it still feels exciting and new.

 You dropped the album waterlilies last year was it?
 I was listening to it and I got a lot of themes of inner beauty and self love, conflict with the people you love, support from the people you love.
 Could you tell us a bit about that?

 Yeah, last year.
 I wrote so much of that project when I was at uni and really I feel like when you get down to each song it’s really all about all of these different relationships, and in the kind of early days of making the project I was like this is about all the people I’m dating and all these situationships, all of these things going on.
 Then when I kind of looked at it as a whole project I was like this is just about you.
 It shows.
 Yeah, like the ways that you’re kind of letting other people’s views of you or the ways that you need their attention and validation define who you are and how you see yourself.
 So I think a big part of what brought that project together was actually asking who am I and how can I see my own worth, in the midst of all these like messy and chaotic things going on.

 It seems like you’re being seen by people which is a reflection of the songs you’re writing, the things you’re doing behind the scenes with all your work.
 How does it feel when you stop and realise you’re actually pursuing your passion?